Age-related Hearing Loss: Presbycusis

 - Damage to sensory receptors (hair cells) in the inner ear

 Most people with presbycusis actually have a combination of age-related and noise-induced hearing loss—long-term exposure to loud noises, such as noise in the workplace, is an influential factor in hearing loss.

-Hearing Loss in Young People
+Hearing Loss in Young People: Children with Difficulty Hearing

 Genetic factors amount to over fifty percent of congenital hearing loss, in which genes that cause hearing loss are passed from parent to child.
 Prenatal infections, toxins consumed by the mother during pregnancy, prematurity, maternal diabetes, and lack of oxygen can all contribute to a child being born with hearing loss.

-The most common cause of hearing loss in children are ear infections, particularly a disease called otitis media, which is an inflammation of the ear that is often accompanied by a buildup of fluid.
-Otitis media is the most commonly-diagnosed disease in children; seventy-five percent of children contract it by age three.
+The most common cause of hearing loss in children is ear infections, particularly a disease called otitis media, which is an inflammation of the ear that is often accompanied by a buildup of fluid.
+Otitis media is the most commonly diagnosed disease in children; seventy-five percent of children contract it by age three.

-Effects of Hearing Loss
+Effects of Hearing Loss: Considering Quality of Life

 All these effects are serious issues that many older people deal with as they experience hearing loss, but luckily there are new technologies and methods being researched and created that aim to make life with hearing loss as easy as possible.

 Young adults and children who experience hearing loss often face more problematic consequences than older adults, especially as they are learning to speak.
 Even though young children are able to use hearing aids and cochlear implants, hearing loss can greatly affect their ability to learn speech and language skills and can cause developmental delays.
-If you suspect your child of having hearing loss, look up warning signs and get them tested at a doctor’s office immediately.